tayoky/ceanos/docs/build.md

 # - Contribuiting

-If you are interseted in contribuiting to the development of CeanOS, dm me on discord: `asdasda123_` .
+If you are interested in contribuiting to the development of CeanOS, dm me on discord: `asdasda123_` .

 ### License
 This project is licensed under GPL v3 (GNU General Public License v3.0).
 For more information go to the [LICENSE](LICENSE) file.